INTERNSHIPS

 Special Projects: self-motivated interns with specific skills and experience may propose or take-on special projects at the homestead.
 Especially well-suited interns would have experience in one of the following areas: curriculum development, primary source research, marketing, ranching, hog raising, sheep grazing, blacksmithing, fire mitigation, or prairie restoration.
 Interns may also propose other special project areas for consideration.

-highly motivated, able to “see-the-need,” and take action;
+highly motivated, reliable, able to “see-the-need,” and take action,

-willing to care for, clean, maintain, and safely-use a variety hand tools; and
+willing to care for, clean, maintain, and safely-use a variety hand tools

 Season dates and time-requirements